Economy of Guinea-Bissau: Independence war

 The fight for independence began in 1956, when Amílcar Cabral founded the Partido Africano da Independência da Guiné e Cabo Verde (African Party for the Independence of Guinea and Cape Verde), the PAIGC.
 In 1961, when a purely political campaign for independence had made predictably little progress, the PAIGC adopted guerrilla tactics.
 Although heavily outnumbered by Portuguese troops (approximately 30,000 Portuguese to some 10,000 guerrillas), the PAIGe had the great advantage of safe havens over the border in Senegal and Guinea, both recently independent of French rule.

 Several communist countries supported the guerrillas with weapons and military training.
 The conflict in Portuguese Guinea involving the PAIGC guerrillas and the Portuguese Army was the most intense and damaging of all Portuguese Colonial War.
 Thus, during the 1960s and early 1970s, Portuguese development plans promoting strong economic growth and effective socioeconomic policies, like those applied by the Portuguese in the other two theaters of war (Portuguese Angola and Portuguese Mozambique), were not possible.
-In 1972 Cabral sets up a government in exile in Conakry, the capital of neighbouring Guinea.
+In 1972 Cabral set up a government in exile in Conakry, the capital of neighbouring Guinea.
 It was there, in 1973, that he was assassinated outside his house - just a year before a left-wing military coup in Portugal dramatically altered the political situation.

-By 1973 the PAIGC controlled most of the interior of the country, while the coastal and estuary towns, including the main populational and economic centres remained under Portuguese control.
+By 1973 the PAIGC controlled most of the interior of the country, while the coastal and estuary towns, including the main population and economic centres, remained under Portuguese control.
 The village of Madina do Boé in the southeasternmost area of the territory, close to the border with neighbouring Guinea, was the location where PAIGC guerrillas declared the independence of Guinea-Bissau on September 24, 1973.
-The war in the colonies was increasingly unpopular in Portugal itself as the people got weary of war and balked at its ever-rising expense.
+The war in the colonies was increasingly unpopular in Portugal itself, as the people got weary of war and balked at its ever-rising expense.
 Following the coup d'état in Portugal in 1974, the new left-wing revolutionary government of Portugal began to negotiate with the PAIGC and decided to offer independence to all the overseas territories.